moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/index.md

 ## <a id="using-the-plus-prefix"></a>Using the + prefix

-The `+` prefix is a dbt syntax feature which helps disambiguate between resource paths and configurations in the `dbt_project.yml` file.
+The `+` prefix is a `dbt` syntax feature which helps disambiguate between resource paths and configurations in the `dbt_project.yml` file.
 If you see it used in the `dbt_project.yml` file and wonder what it is, read [dbt's guidance on using the `+` prefix](https://docs.getdbt.com/reference/resource-configs/plus-prefix).
-It is also used to configure properties in a nested dictionary which take a dictionary of values in a model, seed or test config .yaml.
+It is also used to configure properties in a nested dictionary which take a dictionary of values in a model, seed or test config `.yaml`.
 For example, use `+column_types` rather than `column_types` since what follows are further key and value pairs defining the column names and the required data type.
 It doesn't hurt to use `+` prefix so it is recommended to always do so.

 ```
 version: 2